gary-jipp/short.ly/src/frontend/README.md

 ## Run container
 ```
 docker run -d --rm --name=shortly -p8080:80 shortly

-or
+# In network host mode for running on local envrionment
-podman run -d --rm --name=shortly -p8080:80 shortly
+podman run --replace  --network=host -d --name=shortly shortly
 ```

-## Notes:
+## Container Notes:
 - `nginx.conf` file used for docker container.
-API_URL is parameter to docker build
+- `API_URL` & `PORT` are parameters to the docker build
+- can use host network mode to make inter-container networknig easier
+- could also create a custom network for containers
+- can also use `host.docker.internal` the `API_URL` hostname (`host.containers.internal` for podman)

+## Development Notes:
 - Some UI edge cases need improvements
 - Promises used instead of await for easier debugging
 - error handling is still crude